with a recipe for cheesecake-torte

-> 1.)
-Crust: Combine the biscuit crumbs, the sugar, and the cinnamon ingredients.
+1.)
+Crust: Combine the biscuit crumbs, the sugar, the cinnamon and the optional ginger ingredients.
 Blend the mixture with the melted butter and press into a buttered 9-inch (23cm) springform pan to form a crust at the bottom.

-> 2.)
+2.)
 Bake the crust: Place the crust into a 350°F (175°C) oven and bake for 7 minutes or until browned.
 Let it cool in the springform pan.

 3.)
 Cheese-mixture: Thoroughly stir together all ingredients but lemon juice, which should go in last.
 Add the lemon juice and pour over the crust in the springform.

 4.)
 Bake the cheesecake: Bake at 350°F (175°C) for 1 to 1 1/2 hours depending on the moisture of the cheese you were using for the mixture.
 You will know when it’s settled when you stick in a knife and it comes out clean.
 Do not overbake or the cake will be too dry and large cracks will appear.
 Let cool to room temperature and refrigerate, still in the springform pan.

 5.)
 Icing: Mix all the ingredients.
 Prepare the gelatine (or agar-agar) by completely dissolving it in a couple of tablespoons of warm (but not boiling!) water and blend it thoroughly into to the icing but try to avoid creating air bubbles.
 Pour on top of the cheesecake and refrigerate for a couple of hours until settled.

 7.)
 Serve: Mix the fruit preserve with enough lemon juice to make it slightly runny and a bit acidic.
 Drizzle a bit over the individual slices and serve the rest on the side.

 This page depends on wonderful people like you: